abbas-rahimi/HDC-Language-Recognition/README.md

-We provide Matlab and RTL implemntations for a language recognition algorithm using hyperdimensional computing.
+We provide Matlab and VERILOG RTL implemntations for a language recognition algorithm using hyperdimensional computing.

+These programs are licensed as GNU GPLv3.

 For MATLAB code, there are basically two main functions: